so2liu/notebook/react-authentication-best-practices.md

 # Prevent a link from being rendered

-1. If chirldren should not be rendered, they should not be computed.
+1. If children should not be rendered, they should not be computed.
 2. To render something else, if no user.

 ```js